Culture of Russia: Ethnic dress of Russian people

 Picture of young Russian peasant women in front of traditional wooden house (ca. 1909 to 1915), taken by Prokudin-Gorskii.

 Not only the minorities in Russia but the Russian culture as a whole has in the different regions of the country like in Northwest Russia, Central Russia, Southern Russia, Siberian Russia, Volga Russia, Ural Russia, Far East Russia and the Russian North Caucasus and their Oblasts own local traditions and characteristics which were developed over a long period of time through strong ethno-cultural interactions within the various groups and communities, like Slavs, Tatars and Finno-Ugrics.

 Traditional Russian clothes include kaftan, a cloth which Old Russia had in common with similar robes in the Ottoman Empire, Scandinavia and Persia.
 Kosovorotka, which was over a long time of period a traditional holidays blouse worn by men.
-Ushanka for men, which design was influenced in 17th century when in central and northern Russia a hat with earflaps called treukh was worn.
+Ushanka for men, which design was influenced in the 17th century when in central and northern Russia a hat with earflaps called treukh was worn.
 Sarafan which is connected to the Middle East region and were worn in Central- and Northern regions of Old Russia.
 In Southern Russia burka and papaha are connected to the Cossacks which, in turn, is culturally connected to the people of the Northern Caucaus.
 Kokoshnik for women was primarily worn in the northern regions of Russia in the 16th to 19th centuries.
 Lapti and similar shoes were mostly worn by poorer members in Old Russia and northern regions where Slavic, Baltic and Finno-Ugric people lived.
 Valenki are traditional Russian shoes from 18th century designs which originally originated in the Great steppe, from Asian nomads.
 Russian traditional cloths and its elements still have a high priority in today's Russia, especially in pagan Slavic communities, folk festivals, Cossack communities, in modern fashion and Russian music ensembles.